 All butts shall be of the finish specified above and of the metal indicated by catalog number in the hardware sets.

 Provide 1-1/2 pair of butts for doors exceeding 60 inches in height, up to 90 inches.
+Provide two pair of butts for doors wider than 36” and for hold room doors to Passenger Loading Bridges.

 The width of butts shall be as required to clear projecting trim.
 In no case shall the barrel of butts project more than required by the conditions of installation.